Locally Prominent Semantic Features

 - Other information (such as a time at which each image became captured)

-The computer can then determine landmarks in the images that include features that meet entropic criteria associated with the localized prominence of the features (these can include the visibility, rarity, or familiarity of the feature within the area).
+The computer can determine landmarks in the images that include features that meet entropic criteria associated with the localized prominence of the features (these can include the visibility, rarity, or familiarity of the feature within the area).

-The computer can also determine, based on context data associated with a vantage point (e.g., a current location of the computer or a user of the computer), the landmarks associated with the vantage point.
+The computer can also determine, based on context data associated with a vantage point.
+This would be a current location of the computer or a user of the computer.
+The landmarks would be associated with the vantage point.
 This means landmarks that are visible from the vantage point.

-We are told that
+We get told that:

 The computer can generate indications (e.g., navigational instructions that reference the landmark(s)) that can become used to facilitate navigation.
 The disclosed technology can more effectively determine landmarks in an environment and select a portion that will facilitate more effective navigation based on a given context and vantage point.
 The technology described herein may thus enable users to navigate more effectively and efficiently to a specified location.

-Landmarks May Be Referenced by A Series of Turn-By-Turn Navigational Instructions
+Landmarks May Become Referenced by A Series of Turn-By-Turn Navigational Instructions

-The landmarks determined may be referenced in a series of turn-by-turn navigational instructions provided to a vehicle driver.
+The landmarks determined may become referenced in a series of turn-by-turn navigational instructions provided to a vehicle driver.
 The described technology may thus assist the driver in performing the technical task of driving the vehicle to a specified location employing a continued and guided human-vehicle interaction process.

 Accessing Map Data Associated With a Geographic Area